 612 Curriculum Planning and Organization (3).
+Prereq: EDU 628 and REA 617, or permission from the director of graduate education.

 The development, analysis, and evaluation of the school curriculum with emphasis upon input from the school and community and current research.